rebroad/breezy-desktop/BREEZY_X11_TECHNICAL.md

                                  const char *name, int width, int height, int refresh)
 ```

-**2. RandR Integration**
+**2. RandR Integration** (Future Enhancement)

-Virtual outputs are exposed through RandR:
+Virtual outputs would be exposed through RandR:
 - They appear in `xrandr --listoutputs` as `XR-0`, `XR-1`, etc.
 - They are visible in Display Settings GUI (XFCE4, GNOME)
 - They support dynamic resolution changes via RandR properties (`XR_WIDTH`, `XR_HEIGHT`, `XR_REFRESH`)

-**3. CRTC Assignment and Rendering Pipeline**
+**3. CRTC Assignment and Rendering Pipeline** (Future Enhancement)

-**Approach**: Virtual outputs use **virtual CRTCs** (software-based) that allow the desktop compositor (Mutter) to render to them.
+**Approach**: Virtual outputs would use **virtual CRTCs** (software-based) that allow the desktop compositor to render to them.
 The **3D renderer acts as the "driver"** for these virtual outputs:

-- **Virtual CRTCs**: Software-based CRTCs are created for virtual outputs (XR-0, XR-1, etc.)
+- **Virtual CRTCs**: Software-based CRTCs would be created for virtual outputs (XR-0, XR-1, etc.)
-- **Desktop Compositor Rendering**: Mutter renders desktop content to virtual outputs via these virtual CRTCs
+- **Desktop Compositor Rendering**: The compositor (Mutter for GNOME, or XFCE compositor) would render desktop content to virtual outputs via these virtual CRTCs
-- **3D Renderer as CRTC Driver**: Breezy's 3D renderer reads the framebuffers from virtual outputs, applies 3D transformations (IMU-based rotation, FOV, etc.), and composites the result to the physical XR display
+- **3D Renderer as CRTC Driver**: Breezy's 3D renderer would read the framebuffers from virtual outputs, apply 3D transformations (IMU-based rotation, FOV, etc.), and composite the result to the physical XR display
-- **Physical Display Hidden**: The physical XR display (e.g., XREAL glasses) must be marked as `non_desktop` so it doesn't appear in Display Settings.
-Display Settings only shows virtual outputs (the 2D desktop arrangement), not the physical XR sink. **Note**: Unlike some VR headsets (Valve Index, HTC Vive, Oculus Rift), XREAL/VITURE glasses are NOT automatically marked as non-desktop by the kernel - we need to detect them via EDID vendor/product strings and mark them explicitly.
+- **Physical Display Hidden**: The physical XR display (e.g., XREAL glasses) would be marked as `non_desktop` so it doesn't appear in Display Settings.
+Display Settings would only show virtual outputs (the 2D desktop arrangement), not the physical XR sink. **Note**: Unlike some VR headsets (Valve Index, HTC Vive, Oculus Rift), XREAL/VITURE glasses are NOT automatically marked as non-desktop by the kernel - we would need to detect them via EDID vendor/product strings and mark them explicitly.

-**Key Insight**: The physical XR display is treated as a "sink" that receives the final 3D-rendered output.
-It's not part of the 2D desktop layout, so it must be hidden from Display Settings.
-Virtual outputs (XR-0, XR-1) are the outputs that appear in Display Settings and represent the 2D desktop arrangement that gets transformed by the 3D renderer.
+**Key Insight**: The physical XR display would be treated as a "sink" that receives the final 3D-rendered output.
+It's not part of the 2D desktop layout, so it would be hidden from Display Settings.
+Virtual outputs (XR-0, XR-1) would be the outputs that appear in Display Settings and represent the 2D desktop arrangement that gets transformed by the 3D renderer.

-**Note on Desktop Environments**:
-- **GNOME**: Uses Mutter as the compositor, which can composite virtual outputs and render to the physical XR display
-- **XFCE4**: Does not have built-in 3D rendering capabilities.
-Breezy Desktop will need to provide its own 3D renderer that reads virtual output framebuffers, applies 3D transformations (IMU-based head tracking, FOV calculations, etc.), and renders to the physical XR display
+**Note**: This virtual output approach is a future enhancement.
+For initial XFCE4 support, we can work with the physical XR display directly (similar to how GNOME works currently).

-**4. Resolution Flexibility**
+**4. Resolution Flexibility** (Future Enhancement)

-Once CRTCs are assigned, virtual outputs can:
+Once CRTCs are assigned, virtual outputs would enable:
-- Be created with any resolution (e.g., 2560x1440, 3840x2160, custom aspect ratios)
+- Creating displays of any resolution (e.g., 2560x1440, 3840x2160, custom aspect ratios)
-- Be resized dynamically via RandR properties
+- Resizing dynamically via RandR properties
-- Support multiple virtual displays simultaneously (XR-0, XR-1, etc.)
+- Supporting multiple virtual displays simultaneously (XR-0, XR-1, etc.)

-**5. Cursor Duplication Fix**
+**5. Cursor Duplication Fix** (Future Enhancement)

 By rendering to virtual outputs instead of the physical XR display:
-- The system cursor can be hidden on virtual outputs (X11 cursor hiding works for software outputs)
+- The system cursor could be hidden on virtual outputs (X11 cursor hiding works for software outputs)
-- Only Breezy's 3D-rendered cursor will be visible
+- Only Breezy's 3D-rendered cursor would be visible
-- The physical XR display receives the composited output (including the 3D cursor) from Mutter
+- The physical XR display would receive the composited output (including the 3D cursor)

 ### Current Status

-**✅ Completed**:
+**✅ Completed (GNOME)**:
+- Breezy Desktop working on X11 under GNOME
+- Mutter integration for 3D rendering
+- DisplayConfig D-Bus interface support
+- IMU integration via XRLinuxDriver

+**✅ Completed (Xorg Infrastructure - Future Use)**:
 - Virtual XR output creation infrastructure in modesetting driver
 - RandR integration (outputs appear in `xrandr` and Display Settings)
 - Dynamic output creation/resize/delete via RandR properties
 - XR-Manager control output for managing virtual outputs
 - `non_desktop` property preservation in RandR

-**🚧 In Progress**:
+**🚧 In Progress (XFCE4 Priority)**:
+- XFCE4 backend implementation for Breezy Desktop
+- 3D renderer for XFCE4 (reading desktop framebuffer, applying 3D transformations, rendering to XR display)
+- RandR integration for XFCE4 display detection and management
+- IMU integration for XFCE4
+- Cursor management (hiding system cursor, rendering 3D cursor)

+**📋 Planned (Future Enhancements)**:
-- Virtual CRTC creation for virtual outputs (software-based CRTCs that allow desktop compositor rendering)
+- Virtual CRTC creation for virtual outputs (software-based CRTCs - deferred, not needed for initial XFCE4 support)
-- Physical XR display detection and hiding (detecting XREAL/VITURE glasses via EDID vendor/product strings and marking them as non-desktop to hide from Display Settings)
+- Physical XR display detection and hiding via EDID (deferred, can work with physical display directly for now)
-- 3D renderer integration (reading virtual output framebuffers and rendering to physical XR display)
-- Testing with Display Settings GUI (XFCE4, GNOME)

-**📋 Planned**:
-- Integration with Breezy Desktop extension
-- Dynamic resolution switching
+- Dynamic resolution switching via virtual outputs (deferred)
-- Cursor hiding on virtual outputs
 - Performance optimization

-### Benefits
+### Benefits of Virtual XR Outputs (Future Enhancement)

-Once complete, this implementation will provide:
+Once virtual XR outputs are implemented, they will provide:

 1. **Resolution Independence**: Breezy Desktop can create virtual displays of any resolution, not limited by the physical XR glasses hardware
 2. **Multiple Virtual Displays**: Support for multiple virtual outputs (XR-0, XR-1, etc.) for multi-monitor setups